 How To Avoid Common Strategic Planning Mistakes

-For the past few months one of the most popular posts on my blog has been A Short Definition of “Strategic Planning.”
+One of the most popular posts on my blog has been A Short Definition of “Strategic Planning.”

 I’m not sure why.
 Maybe it’s because the term “short definition” is in the title.
 Why read a “long definition” if a “short definition” is available?